JMehdi2/Additional-Projects/CAUSAL EFFECT OF ENGLISH LANGUAGE PRE-TRAININGS ON EMPLOYMENT OF REFUGEES IN THE USA/readme.md

 #### Notes:
-- This mini-project was completed during the fall of 2022 as part of the Economic Analysis master's program at **Corvinus University of Budapest**.
+- This mini-project was completed during the fall semester of 2022 as part of the Economic Analysis master's program at **Corvinus University of Budapest**.
 - Minor modifications were made before sharing the report.